LWHK/Minecraft-Mod-Translation-Document/技术/拒绝硬编码/Markdown_en.md

 # Do Never Use Hardcode in I18n

+*Not finished yet, still many images haven't added*

-"Hardcoding" means you embed something, especially texts here, into codes or otherwhere, where they are not changable through language file, resource packs or configuration.
+"Hardcoding" means you embed something, especially texts in this passage, into codes or otherwhere, where they are not changable through language file, resource packs or configuration.

-I am a native Chinese speaker, and I have hosted or participated in translating a few mods into Chinese including *NuclearCraft: Overhauled* and it's dependents, *The Undergarden*, *Farmer's Delight*, *The Lord of the Rings* and else.
-In this progress, I noted many mods ignoring or rejecting internatiionalization, not care about speakers of other languages who know English not that well.
+I am a native Chinese speaker, and I have hosted or participated in translating a few mods into Chinese including *NuclearCraft: Overhauled* and it's dependents, *The Undergarden*, *Farmer's Delight*, *Sushi Go Crafting*, *The Lord of the Rings* and else.
+In this progress, I noted many mods ignoring or rejecting internatiionalization, nor caring about speakers of other languages who do not understand English as well.

 A good mod should consider about localizing, and use no hardcode.
-If you are not a chauvinist, and you ever want your mod get localized, receive language files and be spread over non-native speakers of English while gaining more downloads, you should make sure there is no problem in i18n.
+If you are not a chauvinist, and you ever want your mod get localized, receive language files and be spread over non-native speakers of English while gaining more downloads, you should care about i18n.

 I will show examples of not obeying internationalizing standards enough.
 Most examples are in 1.12.2, but that does not matter.
+Some problems have been fixed, but most are not.
 All copyrights belongs to modders themselves, and I will delete them if with tort.
 There are endless examples, and these are just some drops in the ocean.
+The solutions listed here are not the final answer either.
+There are endless problems on the way making i18n, and no individual can solve them independently.
+I am just asking for some care for my language here.

-I. The Only Principle: **Do Not Hardcode ANYTHING**
+## The Only Principle: **Do Not Hardcode ANYTHING**

-1. Don't Hardcode Strings
+### Do Not Hardcode Strings

 All strings should be translatable.
 This includes all the item/block names ~~(no one would hardcode these, right?)~~, descriptions and tooltips, book/lore entries, GUI texts and all other strings.